x123/kdy-iss/docs/sail-handling.md

 you're doing the spinnaker set on a port tack, for fleet racing on a starboard tack.

-The following describes the setup for matchracing, for fleet racing the setup is mirrored (pole on starboard, sail on port).
+The following describes the setup for matchracing; for fleet racing the setup is mirrored (i.e, pole on starboard, sail on port).

-1. Prepare the spinnaker under deck.
-Open the hole on the bow deck, find the head of the spinnaker, and run to both clews.
+1. Prepare the spinnaker below.
+Open the forward hatch on the bow deck, find the head of the spinnaker, and run to both clews.
 This is to ensure that the spinnaker is not twisted.
 2. Rig the barber haulers.
 They go through the small blocks by the side stays, and through the small cleats by the cockpit.
-In my opinion, it doesn't matter if the jib sheet crosses over or under (YMMV).
-Don't forget a Figure-eight knot at the end of these.
+It should not matter if the jib esheet crosses over or under (but this is often a personal preference).
+Don't forget a figure-of-eight stopper knot at the end of the barber hauler lines.
-3. Bring the pole on deck, place it on the port side inside of the side stays.
+3. Bring the spinnaker pole on deck, place it on the port side inside of the side stays.
+Rig the uphaul.

+    !!!
+Important

-   Rig the uphaul, and make sure that the pole is *under* the port jib sheet, so that it can run freely (otherwise you'll have trouble getting out of the marina).
+        When rigging the spinnaker pole uphaul, make sure that the pole is *under* the port jib sheet, so that it can run freely (otherwise you'll have trouble getting out of the marina).

 4. Rig the spinnaker sheet.
 To easily get the headsail/spinnaker combination right, put the headsail on the port side.
 The spinnaker sheet goes on starboard from the block by the jib sheet winch to the back, crosses *over* itself on the way forward (the spinnaker flies up, and the sheet flies up as well), goes through the starboard barber hauler, passes the starboard shrouds outside and goes to the spinnaker (starboard clew).
-Secure with a bowline, or another know of your choice.
+Secure with a bowline, or another knot of your choice.
 5. Rig the guy.
 This mostly follows the spinnaker sheet: Go through the block by the port jib sheet winch, to the back of the boat, cross *over* itself, through the port barber hauler, outside of the shrouds,